Negotiating Global Settlements: The UK Perspective

 XYZ Ltd (Sarclad) involved an SME that generated the majority of its revenue via sales to Asian markets, through the systematic offer and payment of bribes to secure contracts in a number of foreign jurisdictions over eight years.19 This conduct could not be said to be contained, involving as it did at least 28 separate contracts, although the misconduct was alleged to have been carried out by a small number of employees.
 Rolls-Royce involved corruption across multiple business lines in seven jurisdictions over the course of 24 years with the involvement of senior management, described in the judgment as ‘egregious criminality’ involving ‘truly vast corrupt payments’.20 The nature and scale of the conduct in Airbus was similar to that in Rolls-Royce; the corruption, which was described as being ‘endemic’ in two core business areas of Airbus, spanned four years and extended to every continent in which Airbus operates.21 It also involved ‘very senior, senior and other employees, including employees with compliance responsibilities’.22 The tenth DPA, involving Amec Foster Wheeler Energy Limited23 (AFWEL), a UK-based global engineering company24 that used agents to pay bribes to foreign officials to secure oil and gas contracts in Nigeria, Saudi Arabia, Malaysia and Brazil, also involved a ‘scale and duration of corrupt practices’, which the court held ‘amounted to very significant and systemic corruption’.
 Whether Rolls-Royce, Airbus and AFWEL are the high watermark of criminality in corporate settlements remains to be seen, but the trend in these cases suggests that isolated or contained criminality may no longer be an indicator for securing a settlement with UK authorities.

 Corporates facing proceedings in more than one jurisdiction could seek to settle each set of proceedings individually, but the concept of a global settlement is to coordinate these negotiations.
 In theory, a global settlement should be a ‘win-win’ scenario for both the corporate and the investigating authorities.
 By acting in concert, the investigating authorities are able to exert more pressure on the corporate to settle than they are likely to do in isolation.
 For the corporate, a global settlement is potentially a fairer outcome as the penalty will be assessed holistically and also achieves more finality than a domestic prosecution, which confers only limited double jeopardy protection (in those jurisdictions where such protection is granted).
 As in Standard Bank, Airbus and G4S C&J,25 in Rolls-Royce, the corporate was required under the terms of the DPA to assist law enforcement agencies, regulators and multilateral development banks, including those overseas, at the reasonable request of the SFO.
 It was also recognised in the judgment that there remained a risk that Rolls-Royce would face liability in jurisdictions not covered by the global settlement involving the United Kingdom, the United States and Brazil.26 In contrast, there was no suggestion in the Airbus DPA that the company might face liability in other jurisdictions.
-Dame Victoria Sharp, the President of the Queen’s Bench Division, emphasised the importance of ‘international co-operation’ from the court’s perspective and pointed to Innospec in which the court noted that ‘coherence in the level of financial penalties across different jurisdictions in cases of corporate wrongdoing is important so that forum shopping for the settlement of these kinds of cases is avoided’.27
+Dame Victoria Sharp, the President of the King’s Bench Division, emphasised the importance of ‘international co-operation’ from the court’s perspective and pointed to Innospec in which the court noted that ‘coherence in the level of financial penalties across different jurisdictions in cases of corporate wrongdoing is important so that forum shopping for the settlement of these kinds of cases is avoided’.27

 In practice, global settlements can involve significant risks.
 An example is the prosecution in Greece of former employees of Johnson & Johnson and its subsidiary, DePuy International Limited (DePuy), which included the prosecution of one individual, Robert Dougall, notwithstanding his 2010 prosecution by the SFO and conviction and sentence.28 Although Dougall was acquitted in the Greek proceedings, this case demonstrates that no settlement can confer an absolute guarantee against further proceedings in any jurisdiction – particularly not in jurisdictions where there is no limitation period for criminal offences (as in the United Kingdom, other than for summary offences).
 Dougall’s prosecution must be contrasted with the outcome of the SFO’s investigation of DePuy.
 The company was investigated by the SFO following a referral from the United States Department of Justice (DOJ), which, along with other domestic and foreign authorities, had been investigating Johnson & Johnson in relation to payments made by DePuy to intermediaries for the purpose of making corrupt payments to Greek medical professionals working in the Greek public health system.29 The DOJ concluded a DPA with Johnson & Johnson in the United States as part of a global settlement over the unlawful conduct in Greece.

 The SFO sought a CRO against DePuy rather than pursuing any criminal prosecution on the basis that such prosecution was prevented in the United Kingdom by the principle of double jeopardy.
-The former Director of the SFO, Sir David Green QC, took the view that the underlying purpose of the rule against double jeopardy is to stop a defendant from being prosecuted twice for the same offence in different jurisdictions: Johnson & Johnson’s DPA with the DOJ had the legal character of a formally concluded prosecution and punished the same conduct in Greece that had been investigated by the SFO.
+The former Director of the SFO, Sir David Green KC, took the view that the underlying purpose of the rule against double jeopardy is to stop a defendant from being prosecuted twice for the same offence in different jurisdictions: Johnson & Johnson’s DPA with the DOJ had the legal character of a formally concluded prosecution and punished the same conduct in Greece that had been investigated by the SFO.
 That double jeopardy will be a bar to prosecution where a defendant has been convicted or acquitted by a foreign court on the same facts is uncontroversial,30 but whether the conclusion of a DPA in the United States is equivalent to a formally concluded prosecution has not been tested in the courts.
 The SFO gave no detailed argument as to why it concluded that DePuy’s prosecution in the United Kingdom was barred, and the application of the principles of double jeopardy in global settlements remains unclear.31 The SFO’s reasoning in relation to DePuy will also be problematic where as part of a global settlement it is seeking to agree its own DPA in the United Kingdom.
 If the SFO considers itself prevented by the rules of double jeopardy from pursuing criminal prosecution against a corporate that has agreed a DPA or other settlement with foreign authorities, then it may be prevented from agreeing a DPA under the statutory regime in the United Kingdom as prosecution may always follow a DPA if its terms are breached.32

 Furthermore, no settlement can prevent private civil litigation, which could potentially be assisted or even encouraged by material generated in connection with the settled proceedings.
 However, settlement could make civil action less likely (or at least less likely to be successful), than were a contested criminal trial to take place, by reducing the volume of material entering into the public domain as compared to a full trial of the facts.